mravelo5874/continuous-cellular-automata/README.md

 The save & load automata lets you export and import your custom automata as a .json file.
 You can give your automata a name which will be used to name your file.
 Upon pressing export, your file will be downloaded to where your browser's default download folder is.

 You can view your canvas's resolution at the bottom of the gui menu.
 Keep in mind that this resolution is dependent on the current zoom level.
 Setting the zoom level to 1.0 will provide a pixel-perfect canvas and the resolution will match your browser's window.
 You can also view the current fps of the simulation.
 Each frame, a new state is calculated and rendered to your canvas.

+### 3D Automata Options:

+[TODO] 3D automata options here.

 ## Explanation
-[TODO] write detailed explanation here
+[TODO] write explanation here.

 ## Gallery
-[TODO] show examples here
+[TODO] show examples here.